Gist (Nigerian term)

 Gist is a term used in Nigerian English to refer to idle chat or gossip.
 It can also refer to a rumour or piece of gossip.
 The word can be used as a verb to mean to gossip or have a serious conversation.

 Etymology

 The term "gist" is derived from the Nigerian English, where it is used to denote idle chat or gossip.
-This meaning has been included in the Oxford dictionary, acknowledging its widespread use in the Nigerian context.
+This meaning has been included in the Oxford dictionary.

-This contrasts with the ordinary meaning of the word in English, referring to the main idea or substance of something, or the most essential part of a complex matter.

 Usage

 "Gist" is commonly used in everyday conversation in Nigeria.
 It is often used in the context of sharing news, rumours, or simply engaging in casual conversation.
 The term can also be used as a verb, as in "gisting", which means engaging in gossip or serious conversation.

-In popular culture

-The term "gist" has permeated Nigerian popular culture and is often seen in various forms of media, including television, radio, and online platforms.
-There are online platforms dedicated to sharing the "latest gist" or gossip from Nigeria.
-For example, the Naija Gist section of the online publication Naija News.

 Influence on Nigerian Media

 Many online platforms and news outlets have sections dedicated to "gist", where they share the latest news, rumours, and gossip.
-This reflects the cultural importance of "gist" in Nigeria, where it serves as a means of communication and information dissemination.

 Influence on Nigerian Literature

 The term "gist" has also found its way into Nigerian literature.
-It is often used in literary works to depict conversations between characters, adding authenticity and depth to the dialogue.
-This further underscores the cultural significance of "gist" in Nigeria.
+It is often used in literary works to depict conversations between characters.